-More than seventy years ago, a group of determined, rural residents united in their cause to bring electricity to their homes and farms.
-Neighboring investor-owned utilities could see no profit in serving rural areas, so local farmers and rural residents banned together to form what today is known as Western Indiana Energy Rural Electric Membership Corporation (WIN Energy REMC).
+More than seventy-five years ago, a group of determined, rural residents united in their cause to bring electricity to their homes and farms.
+Neighboring investor-owned utilities could see no profit in serving rural areas, so local farmers and rural residents banded together to form what today is known as Western Indiana Energy Rural Electric Membership Corporation (WIN Energy REMC).

 WIN Energy REMC was formed October 1, 1997, with the merger of Knox and Sullivan County REMC's.
 The heritage of WIN Energy REMC dates back to 1939 when both Knox and Sullivan County REMC's were incorporated.